moepman/acertmgr/README.md

   * DO read the source code, since it (usually) will be run as root
   * Make sure that your configuration files are NOT writable by other users - arbitrary commands can be executed after updating certificates
+  * Try to run this program non-privileged if possible.
+This requires you to:
+     * Create a dedicated user for acertmgr (e.g. acertmgr)
+     * Run a acertmgr as that user (add acertmgr to that users cron!)
+     * Access rights to read/write all files configured with the created user
+     * Run any programs/scripts defined on cert update as the created user (might need work-arounds with sudo or wrapper scripts)